sigma-student-10/html-css-practice/README.md

 # html-css-practice

-This repository contains my HTML &amp; CSS practice projects.
+This repository contains my practice projects using HTML and CSS.